veltwerk/Bulk-Archive-Teams/README.md

 - An admin account for your tenant with at least the following roles : Exchange Admin + Groups Admin + Teams Admin + Application Admin **or** Exchange Admin + Global Admin.
 Note that the Exchange Admin role is needed even if you are global admin.
 - The admin account must have a valid Teams license.
 A1 is sufficient.
 - Powershell.
 Version **5.1** works best because in higher versions, filtering in the gridview when selecting teams, can crash the process.
-- ExchangeOnlineManagement, Microsoft.Graph.Groups, Microsoft.Graph.Users, Microsoft.Graph.Teams modules installed.
+- ExchangeOnlineManagement, Microsoft.Graph.Groups, Microsoft.Graph.Users, Microsoft.Graph.Teams powershell modules installed.

+## how to use it

+Run the script without any parameters.
+It will show a popup (powershell 5.1) or a browser tab to log onto graph and then again, to log onto exchange online.

+It will ask you to enter a search term that will be used to filter on the _mailNickname_.
+When Veldwerk creates classTeams for a schoolyear, we allways put the schoolyear in the mailNickname of the team/group; `VBS-**2526**-H3A-NE`